ESTA time limit exceeded

-The United States is known to be very demanding on law enforcement and the ESTA validity regulation is no exception.
+The U.S. is notoriously demanding when it comes to compliance with the law, and the ESTA validity regulations are no exception.
 If you have obtained your ESTA, be extremely careful not to exceed 90 days.
-Exceeding the legal term will put you in a situation considered outlaw.
+Exceeding the legal time limit will put you in a situation considered illegal.

 Exceeding 90 days: consequences

-The ESTA system is a simplified procedure put in place to guarantee the internal security of the USA.
-It allows nationals of countries participating in the visa waiver program to travel there as simply as possible.
-It is therefore, in the eyes of the US authorities, an opportunity for foreigners to visit the country, it should not be abused because it is very severely punished.
+The ESTA system is a simplified procedure put in place to guarantee domestic security in the USA.
+It makes it as easy as possible for nationals of countries participating in the Visa Waiver Program to travel there.
+So, in the eyes of the American authorities, it’s an opportunity for foreigners to visit the country, but you mustn’t abuse it, as it’s severely punished.

-As a reminder, the ESTA is valid for a period of 2 years from the moment you obtain your authorization.
-During these two years, you can do as much round trip as you wish for a total of 90 days spent on the territory.
+As a reminder, the ESTA is valid for 2 years from the time you obtain your authorization.
+During these two years, you can make as many round trips as you like, for a total of 90 days spent in the territory.
 The validity of the authorization expires :

-- After 2 years from the date of issue;
+- After the prescribed 2 years from the issue date ;

-- When your travel conditions have changed and no longer fit the intended purpose;
+- When your travel conditions have changed and no longer fit into the planned framework;

-- Or if your personal information has been changed or your passport has expired.
+- Or if your personal details have changed or your passport has expired.

-If any of these situations happen while you are still on American soil, it will unfortunately have several repercussions.
+Should any of these situations arise while you’re still on American soil, there are several unfortunate repercussions.

-The first is that under the law, you will have the status of illegal immigrant.
+The first is that, under the law, you will have the status of an illegal immigrant.
 You may therefore be subject to :

-- or confiscation of your property for a thorough search ;
+- or confiscation of your belongings for a thorough search ;

-The second consequence is that in the future the ESTA will automatically be refused.
-Therefore, you will need to apply for a visa.
+The second consequence is that, in future, the ESTA will be automatically refused.
+You will therefore need to apply for a visa.

-If you find yourself in one of these situations, be aware that it is impossible to re-apply from the United States.
-You must make sure to leave the territory legally and as quickly as possible.
-Do not wait for the US immigration authorities to apprehend you and present yourself on your own initiative to the local authorities to prove your good faith.
-When you exceed the deadline because of an exceptional event, your good faith will be enough to return to your home country without problem.
+If you find yourself in one of these situations, you should know that it is impossible to reapply from the USA.
+You must ensure that you leave the country legally and as quickly as possible.
+Don’t wait for the U.S. immigration authorities to summon you, and present yourself on your own initiative to the local authorities to prove your bona fides.
+If you miss the deadline due to an exceptional event (emergency hospitalization), your good faith will suffice to return to your country of origin without any problems.

-So we advise you to calculate your number of days in the US and check the validity period of your documents.
-If you are not sure if you have enough time for all your activities in 90 days, apply for a visa.
+We therefore advise you to calculate your number of days in the USA and check the validity of your documents.
+If you’re not sure you’ll have enough time for all your activities in 90 days, apply for a visa.